Scouts Australia

-Scouts Australia is a trading name of The Scout Association of Australia, which is the largest scouting organisation in Australia, with over 50,000 Youth Program Participants, and is a member of the World Organization of the Scout Movement.
+Scouts Australia is a trading name of The Scout Association of Australia, which is the largest organisation in the Scout Movement in Australia, claiming over 50,000 participants in programs for children and young adults from 5 to 25 years of age, including girls since 1971.
 It was formed in 1958 and incorporated in 1967.
-It operates personal development programs for children and young adults from 5 to 25 years of age with programs successively opened to girls after 1971.
+It is a member of the World Organization of the Scout Movement.

 The organisation's current stated purpose is to "contribute to the development of young people in achieving their full physical, intellectual, emotional, social and spiritual potentials as individuals, as responsible citizens and as members of their local, national and international communities".

-Participation in the organisation's programs declined in the late 20th and early 21st centuries despite opening participation to girls and ever younger children and Australia having a high population growth rate, well above the world average.
+Participation in the organisation's programs declined in the late 20th and early 21st centuries, despite opening participation to girls and ever younger children and Australia having a high population growth rate, well above the world average.
+In 1966, it claimed 280,000 youth participants.
 According to a 2014 media article, "Scouts Australia is hoping [to] arrest a steady decline in membership.
-In 1979 the organisation had 114,500 youth members, today there are 52,000."
-According to its own annual reports participation decreased from 84,502 in 2,126 groups in 2001 to 63,200 in 1,836 groups in 2005, while in 2012 there were 49,181 children and youth, 2,587 young adult Rovers and 14,113 adult leaders and support roles in 1,486 groups and, in 2022, there were 48,796 children and youths, 2,792 young adult Rovers and 15,147 adult leaders and support roles in 1,321 groups.
+In 1979 it had 114,500 youth members and today [2014] there are 52,000."
+According to its annual reports, participation decreased from 84,502 in 2,126 groups in 2001 to 63,200 in 1,836 groups in 2005, while in 2012 there were 49,181 children and youth, 2,587 young adult Rovers and 14,113 adult leaders and support roles in 1,486 groups and, in 2022, there were 48,796 children and youths, 2,792 young adult Rovers and 15,147 adult leaders and support roles in 1,321 groups.
 The organisation has an exceptionally high number of adults compared to its number of youth participants with a ratio of more than one adult for every three youths.